-When it comes to making gnocchi, we typically think about it being a long process.
-But this semolino gnocchi recipe is very simple!
-You don’t have the mess of making a classic pasta dough.
-Also once it’s shaped, the gnocchi are baked and not boiled.
+When it comes to making gnocchi we always think about a long process.
+But this semolina gnocchi recipe is a really easy one: you don’t have to make a classic dough and once shaped, the gnocchi are baked and not boiled.
 You can easily feed a crowd and they can be prepared in advance.

 For topping :

-Turn off the heat and add the egg yolks, parmigiano cheese, a sprinkle of nutmeg, and pepper.
+- Turn off the heat, wait a couple of minutes and add the egg yolks, parmigiano cheese, a sprinkle of nutmeg, black pepper.
+Mix well.

-Bake in the oven at 200°C / 400°F and bake the gnocchi until golden brown.
+- Bake the gnocchi until golden brown.
+Serve warm.